By Grace, thekiwispoonie.com

 Three days later, I was discharged with the useless diagnosis of “psychogenic non-epileptic seizures“.
 They had stopped, probably because I had laid in a bed for three days and had heaps of rest.
 The diagnosis was incorrect.
 Over the course of the next three and a half years, I would gradually receive the diagnoses of SVT, POTS, cEDS, and MCAS.

 It was at the point of receiving the incorrect diagnosis that I decided the stress of university was too much for my body.
 I didn’t understand why, I just knew it was true.
 The university gave me medical exemption and allowed me to leave without any ‘fail’ grades on my record.

 It broke my heart to do this, mostly because I didn’t understand WHY.
-I had to give up on my dream and I didn’t have a decent medical explanation for why my body was giving up on me.
-This is why we absolutely need better diagnostic tools tools and awareness among the medical community for these types of conditions.
+I had to give up on my dream medical career and I didn’t have a decent medical explanation for why my body was giving up on me.
+This is why we absolutely need better diagnostic tools and awareness among the medical community for these types of conditions.

 I am not sure if University study is in my future again.
 But I do hope that if I try again, now that I have proper knowledge about what I am dealing with medically, I would have a much better chance at success.

 Grace is a chronic illness blogger from New Zealand who writes about her experiences with EDS and POTS.
 Follow her on Instagram here.